sobkowiak/springdm-in-action-code/ch06/readme.txt

   - directoy module: contact application, with SOA and extreme-modular approaches
   - paint module: Spring-powered paint application
   - ch06-integration-tests folder: integration tests for all the modules

+before running integration tests, run a "mvn install" command so that the Maven 2 local repository contains the JAR files.

 files with a "args" extension are configuration for PAX-RUNNER.
 You must build ("install goal") the modules before using as they refer to the Maven repository.
 Here the command: